Willow Grove Cultural Commons

 percussionist and founder and leader, Cultura Plenera

 “Sharing Puerto Rican culture and traditions is our North Star.
 Sandy Spring Museum is our preferred location for events, including concerts in the Plena and Bomba Afro-Puerto Rican musical genres.
-The Cultural Heritage Hub will enable us to present more cultural expressions, including traditional visual arts and food.”
+The Willow Grove Cultural Commons will enable us to present more cultural expressions, including traditional visual arts and food.”

 Jalal Kimia